Lifestyle books including cookbooks, gardening and gift books.

 Are you surrounded by an excess of produce?
 Do you grow your own, or have you found yourself with an abundance of the product and no idea how to use them?
 This could be the book for you.

-The “When it all becomes too much” mini cook book series by Terri Bateman & Sarah Jackson might be just what you need These easy to use e-books contain some useful produce facts and 20 easy to make recipes to help you manage your glut of the stuff.
-Great value at $AU0.99 each.
+The “When it all becomes too much” mini cook book series by Terri Bateman & Sarah Jackson might be just what you need These easy to use books contain some useful produce facts and 20 easy to make recipes to help you manage your glut of the stuff.
+Available in print or e-book formats.
+Great value at $AU0.99 for the e-books and $AU8:50 for the print versions.
 Order here.

 “You want me to do what now: 101 of the worst job titles around” is a humorous look at job searching and advertising.
 In any given month, in Australia alone, there is an average of 165,00 jobs advertised, and approximately 750,000 people recorded as being out of work – and this doesn’t include job seekers who are looking for a change of employment.
 There are a great many people looking at a wide range of position titles.
 It’s big business.
 The book, set in a Listicle format, looks at ridiculous, pompous and downright misleading job titles.
 Job seekers, employers, advertisers, and the general public, may find this an interesting read, as it is both true and bizarre.
 Kindle e-book: Order here